UK Bank Holidays 2026 & 2027

 A handy guide to the upcoming bank holidays across the UK

 Every year, the UK observes several bank holidays which provide many of us with a day off work to relax, celebrate, and enjoy time with friends and family.
-In 2025 and 2026, there are a total of eight bank holidays scheduled in England and Wales per year, nine in Scotland and 10 in Northern Island, each with its own unique significance, traditions and special events, and often school holidays scheduled around them.
+In 2026 and 2027, there are a total of eight bank holidays scheduled in England and Wales per year, nine in Scotland and 10 in Northern Ireland, each with its own unique significance, traditions and special events, and often school holidays scheduled around them.
 Whether it's Christmas Day, Easter Monday, one of the May bank holidays or the August Bank Holiday, these public holidays offer the perfect opportunity to unwind and celebrate throughout the year.
-Let's take a closer look at the specific dates of the UK bank holidays in 2025 and 2026, so you can make the most of these special days off!
+Let's take a closer look at the specific dates of the UK bank holidays in 2026 and 2027, so you can make the most of these special days off!
 Plus, scroll down to the bottom of the page to find answers to all your bank holiday questions.

 Looking for the perfect place to celebrate the next bank holiday?
 Browse our holidays to find a range of luxury lodges, family-friendly holiday parks and dog-friendly cottages to suit your needs.